Employer of Record

 Minimum Wages in Mexico

-As of this date, the minimum wage will be adjusted as follows:
+As of this date, the minimum wage is as follows:

 Payroll Cycle in Mexico